This article was produced by Georgia Diaconsescu, Marketing Lead at Canva.

 Their job is to express their creativity and there are multiple ways of doing that.

-Two components of value props
+Two components of value propositions

-Now each value proposition has two components.
+Each value proposition has two components.

 It has: